 The goal here is to reclaim your voice, so don’t blindly imitate what you hear.
 Instead, use the speakers you admire for inspiration, for ideas about how to be more dramatic, and to show you how far the boundaries can be pushed in your particular workplace or field.

-You can also learn a lot from people who are professionally dramatic.
+You can also learn a lot from people who are professionally dramatic, like diva Joyce DiDonata, who recorded an album of baroque opera hits called “Drama Queens.”

 But you don’t have to stop at watching them.
 Try copying their extravagant gestures, their intense facial expressions, the swoops and turns of their voices.
 Throw yourself into mimicking their performance — it’s just an exercise.